metafloor/bwip-js/README.md

 ones) are available.
 An exhaustive list of supported barcode types can be found at the end of this document.

-> Version 1.5 has a replacement for the enscriptem-compiled FreeType library (which was causing
+> Version 1.5 has a replacement for the emscripten-compiled FreeType library (which was causing
 > issues with popular frameworks and pre-allocated too much memory for use in embedded servers).
 > It *is* still possible to use FreeType with Node.js, but you must explicitly enable it.
 > By default, you get the replacement.
 Browsers only use the replacement.